 - Offers extremely high resilience to wear and tear

 - Provides surface protection and a solution to mechanical impact damage, scraping, grinding and corrosion.

 - Cost savings as long-lasting material, therefore, reduced risk of a component or product failure.

-- Can offer a range of other characteristics and properties including ozone, weathering, UV, oil and chemical resistances (these will vary between material grades)
+- Solid rubber seals can offer a range of other characteristics and properties including ozone, weathering, UV, oil and chemical resistances (these will vary between material grades)

-- Can be used within machinery and equipment to protect and seal joints and moving parts
+- Solid rubber seals can be used within machinery and equipment to protect and seal joints and moving parts.

 Advanced Seals & Gaskets Ltd have a network of material manufacturers and suppliers, giving our customers more choice of abrasive resistant materials such as solid rubber for solid rubber seals.
 Some of these materials include:

 Natural Rubber (NR) - perhaps the most popular material type offered when customers are looking for a robust abrasive resistant rubber, strong enough for use with slurry mixes, silo lining, gaskets, chutes, wear pads and shot blast screening, etc. This mechanically strong material however isn’t best suited for use with oil or where there is excessive exposure to ozone and weather.
 Types of Natural Rubber that can be used for abrasive resistant applications include BS1154, red abrasion-resistant rubber, white abrasion-resistant (FDA) rubber and tan shotblast rubber.